-- Locate the statement, "the weight of cargo should never exceed kg or__lbs.," On the trailer tongue.
+- Locate the Gross Vehicle Weight Rating (GVWR) statement on the trailer tongue.
 (The number shown equals the total weight capacity for the boat and all contents that can be safely loaded and towed on the trailer.) - Determine the combined weight of the boat and all contents of the boat being loaded onto the trailer.
 The boat's weight is listed in the guide to individual models section of this owner's manual.
 (The total weight of the boat and contents may not safely exceed the available cargo load capacity listed on the trailer tongue).